01 General Information

-For the Fulbright graduate student award, December to March each year.
-Fulbright application forms are available for download.
-All application requirements, including the application form, must be received by PAEF in printed form on or before the published deadline of each year.
+For the Fulbright Foreign Student Program, December to March each year.
+All applications for graduate programs are processed online.
+All application requirements must be submitted via the online application portal on or before the published deadline of each year.

-Applications forms for the Fulbright advanced research/lecturing awards are available from July through October.
-All application requirements, including the application form, must be received by PAEF in printed form on or before the published deadline of each year.
+Application period for the Fulbright advanced research/lecturing awards is usually from July through October.
+All applications for research grants are processed online.
+All application requirements must be submitted via the online application portal on or before the published deadline of each year.

-March through June each year.
-All application requirements, including the application form, must be received by PAEF in printed form on or before the published deadline of each year.
+Usually from March through June each year.
+All application requirements, including the online application form, must be received by PAEF via the online application portal on or before the published deadline of each year.

-Completed and signed application form, official copy of transcripts of records from all universities/colleges attended, certified true copies of all college and/or graduate degree diplomas, and four letters of recommendation.
+Completed online application, official copy of transcripts of records from all universities/colleges attended, certified true copies of all college and/or graduate degree diplomas, and at least three letters of recommendation.
+All documents must be submitted via the online application portal.
 Tests such as the TOEFL and the GRE are not required until you have been chosen as a finalist.

 04 Completing the Application